craftercms/docs/source/developers/cook-books/how-tos/add-to-upgrade-scripts.rst

                 template: crafter/studio/upgrade/update-version.xslt
           ...

-.. note:: *Every version in the site pipeline must include the xsltFileUpgrader operation with the update-version.xslt template.*
+.. note:: *Every version in the project pipeline must include the xsltFileUpgrader operation with the update-version.xslt template.*